Post Graduate Studies

 Journal Impact Factor

-The Journal Impact Factor is used to measure the importance of a journal by calculating the number of times articles are cited within a particular year.
-You can find the impact factors of journals in Clarivate Analytics’s Journal Citation Reports (JCR).
+The Journal Impact Factor measures a journal’s importance by calculating the number of times its articles are cited within a specific year.
+You can find the impact factors of journals in Clarivate Analytics’ Journal Citation Reports (JCR).

-CiteScore is the average number of citations received by articles recently published in the journal.
-It is available for journals and book series which are indexed in Scopus.
+CiteScore represents the average number of citations received by articles recently published in the journal.
+It is applicable to journals and book series that are indexed in Scopus.

 The SJR aims to capture the effect of subject field, quality, and reputation of a journal on citations.
 It calculates the prestige of a journal by considering the value of the sources that cite it, rather than counting all citations equally.
-It is useful for comparing and anlysing journals within the same discipline, and forms the basis of the subject category ranking.
+It is useful for comparing and analysing journals within the same discipline and forms the basis of the subject category ranking.

-The SNIP (Source Normalized Impact per Paper) measures citations weighted by the subject field.
-It is useful for comparing journals not just within the same field but also across disciplines.
-SNIP is available from Scopus.
+The SNIP (Source Normalised Impact per Paper) measures citations weighted according to the subject field.
+It is useful for comparing journals, not only within the same field but also across disciplines.
+SNIP is available through Scopus.

 ALTERNATIVE METRICS – ALMETRICS

-Article level metrics help researchers to understand how their research is being used in the digital or online environment through factors such as downloads, page views and mentions in social media platforms.
-Many publishers such as Elsevier, Oxford University Press, PLos and Springer Nature now provide alternative metrics on the search results page by using the Altmetric bookmarklet or Plum Analytics.
-You can get the attention that your research is getting from fellow researchers through mentions in Twitter, Researchgate, Facebook and Linkedin.
+Article-level metrics assist researchers in understanding how their work is being utilised in the digital or online space through factors such as downloads, page views, and mentions on social media platforms.
+Numerous publishers, including Elsevier, Oxford University Press, PLOS, and Springer Nature, now offer alternative metrics on the search results page using the Altmetric bookmarklet or Plum Analytics.
+You can gauge the attention your research is receiving from fellow researchers through mentions on Twitter, Researchgate, Facebook, and LinkedIn.

-An important aspect of research is to keep track of your research output and to uniquely identify your among many other researchers.
-There are several author identifier tools that you can use to achieve this.
+An important aspect of research is maintaining a record of your research output and distinguishing yourself among numerous other researchers.
+There are several author identifier tools available that can assist you in achieving this.

 ORCID – Open Researcher and Contributor ID

-This provides a persistent digital identifier that distinguishes an author from other authors with a similar name.
-It makes it easier for researchers to compile their research output even if they change their affiliation or if their name is spelt differently in other publications.
-Researchers are able to compile their profile, research interests, educational qualifications contact details etc.
+This provides a persistent digital identifier that distinguishes an author from others with similar names.
+It facilitates researchers in compiling their research output, even if they change their affiliation or if their name is spelt differently in other publications.
+Researchers can assemble their profiles, research interests, educational qualifications, contact details, and more.

-Similar to ORCID, this tool free is also able to provide you with a unique identifier.
-You can also link your ResearcherID to ORCID so that you can enjoy the benefits of using both systems.
+Similar to ORCID, this tool is free and can provide a unique identifier.
+You can also link your ResearcherID to ORCID to benefit from using both systems.

-Scopus allows researchers to create an author profile that includes all their citations that are included in this multi-disciplinary database, even with name and affiliation changes.
-Researchers are also able to get email alerts when someone cites their articles.
+Scopus enables researchers to create an author profile that encompasses all citations in this multidisciplinary database, even in cases of name and affiliation changes.
+Researchers can also receive email alerts when their articles are cited by others.

-Google Scholar Profiles provide a simple way for authors to showcase their academic publications.
-You can check who is citing your articles, graph citations over time, and compute several citation metrics.
-You can also make your profile public, so that it may appear in Google Scholar results when people search for your name.
+Google Scholar Profiles provide a straightforward way for authors to showcase their academic publications.
+You can check who cites your articles, chart citations over time, and compute various citation metrics.
+Additionally, you can make your profile public, allowing it to appear in Google Scholar results when people search for your name.

 How to Spot a Predatory Journal or Publisher